 As for Crowley being a "Satanist".... well, he essentially started his own religion; and there is no more support for labeling him a "Satanist" rather than a Buddhist, an atheist, an Egyptian polytheist or even an extremely heretical Christian.
 This was done to death on the old Magicknet boards, eliciting the comment "Satanists worship Satan, Crowley worshiped himself."

 Destroyermen author Taylor Anderson freely admits to fudging a couple of details for the sake of the story.
 In Real Life, the destroyers USS Walker and Mahan and the battlecruiser HIJMS Amagi never actually fought in World War II.
 The Amagi depicted in the series was badly damaged by an earthquake during construction and was scrapped in 1922; the one that appeared in WWII was a different vessel.
 The real USS Walker was scuttled seventeen days after Pearl Harbor, while Mahan was scrapped in 1931.
+He said in the afterword to book one that he used these ships because he didn't want to disrespect any sailors who actually did fight in the war.
 Otherwise carefully averted: Anderson is a historian by trade and does the research.

 The Charmed episode "The Witch is Back" made the mistake of assuming that people were burned at the stake during the Salem Witch Trials (see Teaching Mrs. Tingle under Film).